 - The Para Para Brothers from Dragon Ball GT use a stereo to cause their opponents to uncontrollably mimic their dancing, leaving them open to attack.

-- Seto no Hanayome: To stop the fight between the two Yakuza groups, the mermaids Sun & Lunar sing a song that causes everyone to dance uncontrollably.
+- My Bride Is a Mermaid: To stop the fight between two Yakuza groups, the mermaids Sun & Lunar sing a song that causes everyone to dance uncontrollably.
 For 50 solid hours.

 - Rave Master: The villain's girlfriend asks for a certain music to be played that makes all the males dance so that she can fight with Elie uninterrupted.

-- Jewelpet Twinkle☆: "Tinkle Tinkle Sanbala" is a magic spell that lets everyone dance samba.
+- Jewelpet Twinkle☆: "Tinkle Tinkle Sanbala" is a magic spell that makes everyone dance samba.
 The spell was used on Mushroom Men, so yeah, it's...
 Mushroom Samba.

 - Demashita!
 Powerpuff Girls Z: A Saturday Night Fever-esque monster uses Hypno Ray to cause people in the dance hall to dance in sync with him.

 - Experiment 258 (Sample) has gained this ability.
 Also, after the failure of the week, Delia punishes Hämsterviel by hanging him with thread and forcing him to dance.

 - In order to capture Stitch, Experiment 610 (Witch) magically forced Stitch and his friends to dance, which would have tired them out if Yuna hadn't distracted her.

 - The show also reveals Experiment 123's name (Carmen) and ability (this).